Cristhian Stuani: Girona

 On 21 July 2017, Stuani joined Girona – newly promoted to the Spanish top flight – for an undisclosed fee.
-He made his debut for the club on 19 August, starting and scoring a brace in a 2–2 home draw against Atlético Madrid.
+He made his debut for the club on 19 August, starting and scoring twice in a 2–2 home draw against Atlético Madrid.
+He finished his first year in fifth place of the scoring charts at 21 goals.

-Stuani finished his first year in fifth place of the scoring charts at 21 goals, helping the Catalans easily retain their league status.
-On 10 March 2019, he became the club's all-time scorer in the top tier with 38 successful strikes after a 2–3 loss to Valencia at the Estadi Montilivi, surpassing former holder Jandro; despite totalling 19 during the season to repeat the same position in the scoring department, the team succumbed to relegation on the last matchday.
+On 10 March 2019, Stuani became the club's all-time scorer in the top tier with 38 goals after a 2–3 loss to Valencia at the Estadi Montilivi, surpassing former holder Jandro; despite totalling 19 during the season to repeat the same position in the scoring department, the team succumbed to relegation on the last matchday.

-Subsequently, a number of clubs approached Stuani for a summer move, most notably champions FC Barcelona However, the player eventually put pen to a contract extension with until 2023.
+Subsequently, a number of clubs approached Stuani for a summer move, most notably champions Barcelona.
+However, he eventually put pen to a contract extension with until 2023.
 He missed the first two league games due to a groin injury, but scored in his first appearance on 1 September 2019 to help the hosts defeat Málaga 1–0; he added a hat-trick the following weekend, at home to Rayo Vallecano (3–1).

+Stuani scored a career-best 29 goals in 2019–20, adding 24 in 2021–22 as Girona returned to the main division via the play-offs.
+The veteran continue to feature heavily in the subsequent campaigns, notably helping his side to third position in 2023–24 with a first-ever qualification for the UEFA Champions League; on 18 September 2024, by starting in the league phase of the latter competition at Paris Saint-Germain, he became the oldest player to do so at the age of 37 years and 342 days.